SudoMaker/LoShark/software/README.md

 For advanced users: The `lrzsz` package is also installed.

 **Run `sync` in the LoShark console to ensure your changes are written to the flash.**

+### Resizing data partition on 4GB devices
+The data partition image is suitable for the 256MB version.
+If you have the 4GB version, run `mount /data -o remount,resize` to resize it to maximum size.

 ## Build